 In addition to the health regulations for all entering students, all students who are admitted to the nursing major must complete a physical examination, annual skin or blood testing for tuberculosis, tetanus toxoid if 10 years since last immunization, record of immunizations including 2 measles, mumps and rubella (MMR) and 2 varicella vaccinations, hepatitis B vaccination, COVID-19 vaccination, and annual influenza vaccinations.
+Vaccination waivers granted as part of PCC admission are not accepted.
 Local healthcare facilities require confirmation that these requirements have been met before students can complete clinicals or preceptorships.
 The completed medical/health form is to be on record by June 15 annually.
 Throughout the program, emphasis is placed on the student nurses to be responsible for their own health.
 Each student must have proof of adequate medical insurance.